Keyboard shortcuts

 • Configurable timeouts, backoff, and event buffer size

-See Connection & Authentication for setup details, Events for the event system, and Reference for complete event/action lists.
+See Connection & Authentication for setup details, Events for the event system, and API reference for links to the canonical rustdoc inventory.